charlesdrews/NoC-topology/README.md

 NoC-topology
 ============

 This repository contains a research project created for a school assignment.
-The project explores the optimal topology for interconnection circuitry between cores of a multicore, Network-on-a-Chip (Noc) processor.
+The project explores the optimal topology for interconnection circuitry between cores of a multicore, Network-on-a-Chip (NoC) processor.

 This project was implemented as a tool written in Python.
 Please see ***Drews\_Final\_Report.pdf*** for a detailed report of the goals, methodology, and results of this project.
 I received a grade of "A" for this assignment.